Project Husky — Bridge Bot

 Understanding a world most people don’t know exists

 The starting point was straightforward: verified government websites, federal education terms searched one at a time, and conversations with teammates — including a team lead with a direct connection to someone inside the special education system.
+That connection became an invaluable grounding point throughout the research.

 Why mapping — and not just reading